NavarroAlexKU/Building-and-Deploying-Containers-Using-Amazon-Elastic-Container-Service/README.md

 * Launch CloudFormation template which will build the ECS Cluster with an ECS Service defined for each three components of the web application.

 ### Login to Command Host:
+We can see from the following command output that the web application is broken into three different layers:
+* The website is a simple web app running on apache.
+* The API service is an Express Nodejs api layer for looking up the nouns, verbs, and adjectives.
+* The Save service is also an Express Nodejs api layer handling save requests and persisting to DynamoDB